Designing a superyacht interior: What you need to know

 Probably the most difficult part to finding the right interior designer to work on your yacht, is determining what it is exactly that you want to achieve.
 Do you want your yacht to be modern?
 Would you like to have a touch of attitude portrayed in the décor?
 Or would you like the design to be simplistic and minimalistic?
 How do you work around restrictions on space?

 Planning the interior design of a yacht

 In terms of choosing a designer, always ask for case studies.
-Christian Leyk, senior yacht designer from at Ken Freivokh Design commented, “From a designer’s point of view, generally having a portfolio is a must!
+Christian Leyk, senior yacht designer from Ken Freivokh Design says, “From a designer’s point of view, generally having a portfolio is a must!
 Even when a client has a clear idea about what he/she wants, they should still ask to see what you have to offer, even just for inspiration.

 Check out this viral video of an expandable round dining table, a great invention for the tiniest of spaces: